Emotions and Behavior : Children's Health : Developmental Disorders

-Interacting with a Child Who Has Autism or Asperger
+Interacting with a Child Who Has Autism Spectrum Disorder

-Children with an ASD begin to show symptoms of the condition at an early age, and the symptoms continue into childhood and adulthood.
-Doctors do not know why some children get an ASD.
+Children with ASD begin to show symptoms of the condition at an early age.
+The symptoms continue throughout childhood and adulthood.
+Healthcare providers don’t know why some children develop ASD.
 It may be a combination of genes they are born with and something in their environment that triggers those genes.

-Children with an ASD have trouble relating to other people.
-They have difficulty making eye contact, often withdraw into themselves, and may seem uninterested in relating to family members.
+Children with ASD have trouble relating to other people.
+They have trouble making eye contact.
+They often withdraw into themselves and may seem uninterested in relating to family members.

-On the other hand, some children with Asperger syndrome may love talking at length with family members, friends, and even strangers about a subject they are obsessed with.
-The problem is that they may talk about it too long or to the exclusion of everything else and alienate their listeners.
+But some children with ASD may love to keep talking with family members, friends, and even strangers about a topic they are obsessed with.
+The problem is that they may talk about it too long.
+Or they may talk only about that one subject.
+This can push other people away.

-If you are a parent or grandparent of a child with an ASD, it can be heartbreaking if you feel like you just can't connect with him or her.
-But learning more about these disorders and what has helped others should help you and your relationship.
+If you are a parent or grandparent of a child with ASD, it can be heartbreaking if you feel like you just can't connect with him or her.
+But learning more about these disorders and what has helped others can help you and your relationship.

 Breaking through the barriers of ASD

-Although ASD has no cure, there is hope through treatment.
+ASD has no cure.
+But there is hope through treatment.
 Many children are able to learn to communicate and interact.
-Doctors and mental health experts have learned a lot about how to break through to these children.
+Healthcare providers and mental health experts have learned a lot about how to break through to these children.

 Here are some things we know about children with an ASD:

-They may not be able to read your nonverbal communications.
+They may not be able to understand your nonverbal communications.
 They may not react to your smile or frown.

-They may only be able to grasp one thought or idea at a time.
-You need to keep conversations focused and simple.
+They may only be able to handle one thought or idea at a time.
+Keep conversations focused and simple.

-They may want to talk about only the one thing they are really interested in at a given time.
-This is true especially for the child with Asperger syndrome.
+They may want to only talk about the one thing they are really interested in at a given time.

 Communication and interaction tips for ASD

 Be patient.
-It often takes a child with an ASD longer to process information, so you may need to slow down your conversation to his or her speed.
+It often takes a child with ASD longer to process information.
+You may need to slow down your conversation to his or her speed.

 Be persistent yet resilient.
 Don't let your feelings get hurt if the child does not respond to you as you'd like.
-ASD children may have trouble both showing and controlling their emotions and can be blunt in their responses—don't take this personally.
+Children with ASD may have trouble both showing and controlling their emotions.
+They can be blunt in their responses.
+Don't take this personally.

 Always stay positive.
-Children with an ASD respond best to positive reinforcement, so be sure to mention or reward good behavior.
+Children with ASD respond best to positive reinforcement.
+Be sure to talk about or reward good behavior.

 Ignore irritating attention-getting behavior.
-ASD children may act badly at times to get you to focus on them.
+Kids with ASD may act badly at times to get you to focus on them.
 Ignoring this behavior is often the best way to prevent it.

 Interact through physical activity.
-ASD children tend to have short attention spans, especially when it comes to communicating.
+Children with ASD tend to have short attention spans.
+This is especially true when it comes to communicating.
 Running around and playing outside may be a better way of sharing time together.
-It will also allow them to relax and feel calmer.
+It will also let them relax and feel calmer.

 Be affectionate.
-Children with an ASD often need a hug, just like other children.
+Children with ASD often need a hug, just like other children.

-Interacting with your ASD child or grandchild can be challenging, but it is one of the most important things you can do to help them learn.
-Research shows that early, frequent, and loving intervention from family members is one of the best ways to help children with an ASD.
+It can be challenging to interact with a child or grandchild with ASD.
+But it is one of the most important things you can do to help that child learn.
+Research shows that early, frequent, and loving involvement of family members is one of the best ways to help children with ASD.